 What To Do If Your Pet is Stolen?

-While housesitters are considered a good way to prevent pet theft, you may not have arranged anyone to care for your pet while you are at work.
+While housesitters help to prevent pet theft, you must plan ahead.
+Plus, did you arrange for pet care while you are at work.
 Pet thefts can happen at any time.

-And although pets of any type and breed can be stolen, expensive, and popular breeds of dogs are considered high-risk.
+And although thieves take pets of all shapes and sizes all the time, expensive, and popular breeds are at high-risk.
 It is every pet parent’s nightmare to know that someone intentionally took your beloved four-legged family member.
 In most US states and across the UK the law considers pets as personal property.
-Therefore the theft of an animal is considered a felony.
+Therefore, animal theft is considered a felony.

 What can you do to prevent pet theft…

-If your pet is stolen, you should immediately file a police report.
+If you lose your pet, you should immediately file a police report.
 This critical first step establishes the groundwork to get your pet back if you receive a tip or spot your pet out in public.
 Once you file a police report, you’ll want to find your pet as soon as possible.
 There is little the police can do until the pet is found, so decide on a plan of action to find your pet.
 You can help to make this happen.

 Two million pets are stolen each year in the United States alone.
-Dogs are primary targets, and 2000 dogs were reported as stolen in the UK last year.
+Dogs are primary targets.
+Thieves stole 2000 dogs in the UK alone last year.

 Responsible pet care – Preventative steps to guard against pet theft

-Preventing your pet from being stolen is always your best bet.
+Prevention is best.
 To ensure your pet does not become a statistic please consider the following steps:

 - Never let your pets wander free in an open and unfenced area.
 For responsible pet care try to ensure someone is with them overseeing their activity.